brendan-w/collector/README.md

 Building
 --------

-###Dependencies

-First, ensure that you have installed the following dependencies.
+First, ensure that you have installed all listed dependencies.
 They should be available from your distributions package manager.

 Run CMake and the created Makefile